catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 Securing workloads behind Cloudflare
 ************************************

-While Cloudflare does a great job at hiding the identity of your cloud resources from the casual observer it has to be made clear that it is possible, with some effort, for less scrupulous individuals to obtain this information.
-With that in mind we will outline here, at a high level, some further actions that can be taken to tighten up your access controls and help minimise your exposure to bad actors.
+While Cloudflare does a great job at hiding the identity of your cloud resources from the casual observer it has to be made clear that it is possible with some effort, for less scrupulous individuals to obtain this information With that in mind we will outline here, at a high level, some further actions that can be taken to tighten up your access controls and help minimise your exposure to bad actors.

-The intention here is to enable as set of security group rules that will only allow inbound traffic from the known list of published Cloudflare IP addresses.
-These rules should be added to a single security group and then this, in turn, is applied to each of the public facing compute resources you wish to lock down.
+The intention here is to enable a set of security group rules that will only allow inbound traffic from the known list of published Cloudflare IP addresses.
+These rules should be added to a single security group and then this, in turn is applied to each of the public facing compute resources you wish to lock down.

 The following steps are a basic outline of the process/setup required to implement these access restrictions.

 * The script example included below needs to be run on a server that has access to both the internet and the Catalyst Cloud API endpoints.
 * The script needs a method of authentication.
 This could be:
   - a user sourcing their openrc file prior to running the script manually.
   - using a `clouds.yaml`_ file to provide the required authentication details.

 * The security group in question ideally needs to exist in advance and be applied to all hosts for which the rules should apply.
 * The script example does not cater to the fact that IP address ranges may be retired from the CF IPv4 list.

 ..  _`clouds.yaml`: https://docs.openstack.org/python-openstackclient/pike/configuration/index.html

 Example script for the creation of a security group and security group rule per entry in the Cloud Flare IPv4 address list file.

 Currently this is only adding a rule allowing ingress traffic to port 80 from each of the CF address ranges.
 To expand on this simply add more "openstack security group rule" entries to account for each required port.

 .. code-block:: bash